- EAT + SLEEP

 Directions: From Rock Springs, follow US 191 South for 17 miles, then turn right on County Road 33 to Big Firehole.
 Or follow Wyoming 530 South from Green River.

 Flaming Gorge Reservoir is also known for its trophy-worthy lake trout.
-However, in recent years there has been a rise in small lake trout—less than 28 inches—which can increase competition and negatively impact the reservoir's ability too sustain trophy lake trout.
+However, in recent years there has been a rise in small lake trout—less than 28 inches—which can increase competition and negatively impact the reservoir's ability to sustain trophy lake trout.
 Angler harvest is the most viable option for reducing numbers of small lake trout.
 So that is where you fit in!
 Grab your pole and go catch some lake trout!

 We've put together some tips for catching lake trout, complements of the Wyoming Game and Fish Department:

-You don’t want to be down river without a paddle, so make sure you use Sweetwater’s many fishing resources to make the most of your experience.
+You don’t want to be down the river without a paddle, so make sure you use Sweetwater’s many fishing resources to make the most of your experience.
 You’ll find that the most important resource you can contact is the Wyoming Game & Fish Department.
 This government organization has an extremely useful guide to make sure your fishing vacation is both safe and fun.